Nordstrom tops earnings expectations, sees boost in online sales

 Net earnings more than halved to $53 million, or 34 cents per share, while analysts on average were expecting a loss of 6 cents per share, according to IBES data from Refinitiv.

+With digital accounting for 54% of total sales, “We are a majority digital business right now,” Nordstrom said.

-Like many of its peers, Nordstrom suffered from a months-long closure of its stores across the United States, bringing foot traffic to a standstill.
-Shoppers staying home to curb the spread of the virus did not find themselves purchasing as much upscale apparel and formal work attire.
+Shoppers staying home to curb the spread of the virus found themselves purchasing activewear, home decor and beauty products as opposed to upscale apparel and formal work attire.

-Sales in Nordstrom’s higher-margin full-price channel decreased 7%, compared with a 58% slump in the previous quarter, boosted by the Anniversary Sale being moved to the third quarter from the second.
-The retailer also benefited from cutting costs, it said.
+Sales in Nordstrom’s higher-margin, full-price channel decreased 7%, compared with a 58% slump in the previous quarter, boosted by the Anniversary Sale moving to the third quarter from the second.
+The retailer also benefited from cutting costs and better managing its inventory, it said.

+“While the overall quarter wasn’t quite as positive as some of the public and the investment community might have expected ... the company’s online sales were 54% of their total sales,” said Nick Shields, senior analyst at Third Bridge.
+“If the company can keep it at this point sustainably into next year, that’s a solid sign they have made the operational changes necessary to transform their business around e-commerce.”

 The company’s net sales fell to about $3 billion in the third quarter ended Oct.
 31, from $3.57 billion last year.